adtzlr/felupe/docs/howto/meshgen.rst

 Indentations for rubber-metal parts
 ***********************************

-Typical indentations (runouts) of the free-rubber surfaces in rubber-metal components are defined by a centerpoint, an axis and relative values.
+Typical indentations (runouts) of the free-rubber surfaces in rubber-metal components are defined by a centerpoint, an axis and their relative amounts (values) per axis.
 Optionally, the transformation of the point coordinates is restricted to a list of given points.

 ..  code-block:: python